tsujamin/srs-hhvm-notebook/report.md

 - Results graphed using Matlab
 - All sources and results available [here][srs_notebook]

-###Results:
-Unfortunately due to segmentation faults in Release mode: hhvmnocount was omitted from the following graphs.
+###Graphs

 ![Time taken for the quickest 50% of requests to execute (lower is better)](images/percentage_50_surf_graph_s.png "Time taken for the quickest 50% of requests to execute (lower is better)")

-Figure 1 shows that the hhvmbumpnocount build, which logically should have performed the least operations due to its lack of reference counting, performed consistently worse than hhvmbump.

 ![Average requests per second of benchmark (higher is better)](images/request_ps_surf_graph_s.png "Average requests per second of benchmark (higher is better)")

 ![Total execution time of benchmark (lower is better)](images/total_time_surf_graph_s.png "Total execution time of benchmark (lower is better)")

+###Results
+Unfortunately due to segmentation faults in Release mode: hhvmnocount was omitted from the following graphs.

+Figure 1 shows that the hhvmbumpnocount build, which logically should have performed the least operations due to its lack of reference counting, performed consistently worse than hhvmbump.

 Figures 2 and 3 show respectively that hhbmbump no count processed the least requests per second and took overall the longest amount of time to execute the benchmarks.

 ###Analysis
 This data was gathered late in the project timeline so the following analysis is fairly rough.
-One major issue
+As previously mentioned the benchmark used is not representative of regular PHP workloads.
+Another issue is potentially incorrect application of the PHP copy-on-write behaviour in builds lacking reference counting.

+The copy on write behaviour of php objects requires classes such as ArrayData and StringData to behave differently on mutation when referenced multiple times.
+Based on the call `hasMultipleRefs()` these classes will either copy themselves (when call returns true) before mutation to preserve assign-by-value semantics or mutate in place (when call returns false).
+In hhvmnocount and hhvmbumpnocount this call returns incorrect values; perhaps leading to over zealous copying of arrays and therefore performance penalties.
+This has not yet been tested but could easily be done by comparing the memory usage of the nocount builds against hhvmbump (which preserves copy-on-write behaviour).

+###Further Work
+Due to time constraints, several questions and problems remain unsolved:

+ - The cause of the described negative result (performance penalty resulting from reference count removal).
+ - Re-run benchmark with copy on assignment semantics (as a possible solution to the above problem).
+ - Benchmark the performance of a pure request based memory manager (where no freeing occurs mid request).
+This was attempted early on with promising results before focus changed.
+ - Analyse the relationship between memory usage and response time as these modifications introduce memory as a potential performance bottleneck.
+ - Preserve the copy-on-write semantics of PHP whilst removing exact reference counting.

 [render_command]: pandoc report.md -o report.pdf
 [references]: below